Most Popular Mobile App Development Frameworks For App Developers in 2022

 Who Should Use Flutter?

-Flutter is one of the most popular mobile development frameworks that is widget-based.
+Flutter is one of the most one of the best mobile development frameworks that is widget-based.
 With its vast library of customizable widgets, Flutter is definitely a time saver.

 When Should You Use Flutter?

-If you want to deploy a cross-platform or hybrid app with native capabilities, use Flutter.
+If you want to deploy cross-platform mobile apps or hybrid apps with native capabilities, use Flutter.
 The extensive collection of widgets means a shorter development time.

 9. Solar2D (Formerly Corona SDK)